n-of-one/attack_vector_2/website/docs/player/Layers.md

 Rahasy or 'Password' ICE layers have a permanent password that does not change when the site is reset.
 This permanent password not stored in a keystore layer, but must be found somewhere else.

-## Switch
+## Status light
-Switches allow the hacker to flip a switch, changing something in the real world.
-For instance unlocking a door or turning off a machine.
+This layer type represent something in the real world that can be turned on and off, or locked and unlocked.

+By hacking this layer you can change the status of the thing, so unlocking the door, or disabling the security system.

 ```
 ⇋ view
 Node service layers: